AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Wizard.md

 Your body alternates between exuding great heat to great cold.
 You become resistant to fire, cold and radiant damage, and your fire, cold and radiant damage rolls are made with a +2 bonus.

 #### Displacement
 Your body blinks as you move, making it hard to predict your exact location at any moment.
-You become immune to attacks of opportunity, and your base speed increases by 10'.
+You become immune to [[Action Economy#Opportunity Attacks|opportunity attacks]], and your base speed increases by 10'.

 #### Puppeteering
 You are able to control one unattended objects within your reach using quick alterations in the web.
 Once per turn, you may use a minor interaction as a free action, and you may "hold" one object with the arcane web as if you had a third arm.